Considering coaching?

-I'm not a huge believer in formal credentials, but the quality of training a coach has pursued can tell you something about how much they've prioritized developing their skills.
+- They must have the skills to actually help you.
+Nowadays, anyone can create a website and call themselves a "coach."
+So it's important to know what you're getting.
+Personally, I'm not a huge believer in lots of formal credentials (many people just collect them as trophies without going deep enough into each one).
+But, the quality of training a coach has pursued can tell you something about how much they've prioritized developing their skills.

 My Education & Training

-- Co-Active Coaching: More than a hundred hours of in-depth experiential training at the Coaches Training Institute in San Francisco (recognized as the most rigorous coaching training in the industry)
+- Co-Active Coaching: More than a hundred hours of in-depth experiential training at the Co-Active Training Institute in San Francisco (recognized as the most rigorous coaching training in the industry)

-- M.E.T.A. / Hakomi: Two-year Comprehensive Training program in counseling at the M.E.T.A. and Hakomi Institute of Oregon
+- Hakomi / M.E.T.A.: Completed two-year Comprehensive Training program in counseling at M.E.T.A.
+(Mindful Experiential Therapy Approaches) and the Hakomi Institute of Oregon; plus, an additional year of advanced study seminars

 - Brené Brown: Completed Brave Leaders training program